parryc/thevoid/templates/leflan/language_lithuanian.md

 # Pronunciation

+<attn>These are assorted notes that still need some refinement to be generally useful.
+Perhaps they will aid you somewhat in the meantime!</attn>

 * Palatalized /_t_/ always becomes 'č' before a back vowel
 * Palatalized /_d_/ always becomes 'dž' before a back vowel
 * C<em>e</em>C : /e/